News

 Test scores are available in members section.

-Entering a Natural Ability Test: This test is for pups 6 months to 16months of age.
-You can enter an older dog for a grading, but the dog is not eligible for any Prize classification.
+This test is for pups 6 months to 16months of age.
+You can enter

 A pup needs to have been given the opportunity to fossick and romp about in the fields and woods, learning about scent and maybe finding a bird or two.
 The pup needs to be taken into hunting areas with no other dog, so that it can learn all about hunting by itself, gain confidence and not rely on an older dog finding game for it.
 The pup needs to have been introduced to water in a manner that allows pup to feel safe and gain confidence in swimming.
 The pup also needs to be conditioned to the sound of shot.